nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Information:** This provides some additional information that you are recommended to know.  </div>
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** This provides some quick and convenient hacks that you can use to optimize your experience with FriendlyLink. </div>
-<div markdown="span" class="alert alert-danger">:exclamation: **Warning:** Danger zone!
-Do pay attention to the information here carefully. </div>
+<div markdown="span" class="alert alert-danger">:exclamation: **Warning:** Do pay attention to the information here carefully. </div>

-The following icons are found in FriendLink:
+The following icons are found in our application:

 | **Icons**                                                        | **Meaning**            |
 |------------------------------------------------------------------|------------------------|